 Setting up a new project is straightforward with the use of the Model Wizard Patterns (with accompanying documentation) that can be utilized to automatically create an MBSE project structure to get you started.
 You can use the Model Wizard (Start Page 'Create from Pattern' tab) to create any number of SysML diagrams as you develop the model and the problem and solution spaces are fleshed-out.

 These and other facilities make it easy for a newcomer to get started, allowing them to become productive members of a team and start contributing to models quickly and without any delay.
 A novice engineer will be surprised how productive they can be when compared to working in text-based or other more rudimentary modeling tools.
 There will be challenges along the way as you push yourself and the tool to new limits but a detailed Help system, a large community of users, comprehensive forums, a community site and first-class support services will make the journey easy and informative.
-You will be able to create expressive diagrams like the following one from the automotive domain, and communicate with engineering colleagues, managers, consultants and customers.
+You will be able to create expressive diagrams like this one from the automotive domain, and communicate with engineering colleagues, managers, consultants and customers.

 Setting a Perspective